Course Title: Mathematics for ECE

 On completion of this course you should be able to:

-- Apply your knowledge of vector calculus to interpret Maxwell’s equations.
+- Apply and solidify your knowledge of vector calculus in the context of engineering.

-- Employ Z-Transforms to solve first and second order difference equations which arise in electrical engineering applications.
+- Employ Z-Transforms and Fourier transforms to solve first and second order difference equations and differential equations which arise in electrical engineering applications.

-- Describe and apply common statistical methods used in the analysis of signals.
+- Describe and apply common probabilistic and statistical methods used in the electrical and computer engineering (ECE).

-- Identify appropriate root finding schemes to find the poles and zeros of commonly occurring algebraic equations in electric networks.
+- Identify appropriate root finding schemes to find the poles or zeros of commonly occuring algebraic equations in electric networks.

 Overview of Learning Activities

 Key concepts and their application will be explained and illustrated (with many examples) in lectures and in online notes.
-Supervised problem-based practice classes will build your capacity to solve problems, to encourage you to think critically and analytically and provide feedback on your academic progress.
-Four Closed Book Tests (for assessment) and practice classes (not for assessment) will consolidate your knowledge of the topics presented in class.
+The course will build your capacity to solve problems, to encourage you to think critically and analytically and provide feedback on your academic progress.
 Supplementary exercises found on Canvas in the form of problems and self-help tutorial questions will provide a focus for your private study.

 Overview of Learning Resources